-MAX MANAGED REGIONS

-Sets the maximum number of managed regions that DMF will assign to a file on a per-filesystem basis.
-You can set MAX_MANAGED_REGIONS to any number that is less than the actual number of regions that will fit in a filesystem attribute.
+MAX\MANAGED\REGIONS Sets the maximum number of managed regions that DMF will assign to a file on a per-filesystem basis.
+You can set MAX\MANAGED\REGIONS to any number that is less than the actual number of regions that will fit in a filesystem attribute.
 For XFS and CXFS filesystems, that number is 3275.

 By default, DMF allows a DMF attribute to contain the maximum number of managed regions that will still allow the attribute to fit completely inside the inode, based on inode size and attr type.
-The default value for a filesystem object that does not have a MAX_MANAGED_REGIONS parameter is calculated at filesystem mount time.
-This value is chosen to ensure that the DMF attribute will fit inside the inode, assuming that no other attribute (such as an ACL or a parent inode pointer) is already occupying the inode's attribute space.
+The default value for a filesystem object that does not have a MAX\MANAGED\REGIONS parameter is calculated at filesystem mount time.
+This value is chosen to ensure that the DMF attribute will fit inside the inode, assuming that no other attribute (such as an ACL) is already occupying the inode's attribute space.
 Table 4-1 lists the default maximum file regions.
+This parameter does not apply to filesystems with a MIGRATION LEVEL of archive.

-Caution: You should use MAX_MANAGED_REGIONS cautiously.
-If you set this parameter to a value that is larger than the default maximum (see Table 4-1 on page 81), the DMF attribute may not fit inside the inode.
+Â Caution: You should use MAX_MANAGED_REGIONS cautiously.
+If you set this parameter to a value that is larger than the default maximum (see Table 4-1 on page 87), the DMF attribute may not fit inside the inode.
 If there are many files with DMF attributes outside of the inode, filesystem scan times can increase greatly.
 To avoid this problem, SGI recommends that a file that has exceeded the maximum default file regions be made offline (that is, having a single region) as soon as possible after the online data has been accessed.
+MESSAGE_LEVEL Specifies the highest message level number that will be written to the automated space management log (autolog).
+It must be an integer in the range 0-6; the higher the number, the more messages written to the log file.
+The default is 2.
+This parameter applies only to filesystems with a MIGRATION_LEVEL of auto.
+For more information on message levels, see Chapter 9, "Message Logs" on page 277.
+MIGRATION_LEVEL Sets the level of migration service for the filesystem for migration to offline media.
+(Recall from offline media is not affected by the value of MIGRATION_LEVEL.)
+Valid values are: • archive (only for DMF direct archiving via the dmarchive command) • none (no migration) user (only user-initiated migration using the dmput or dmmigrate commands) • auto (automated space management, default) The migration level actually used for the filesystem is the lesser of the MIGRATION_LEVEL of the dmdaemon object and this value.
+If you do not want automated space management for a filesystem, set